Processing

 • Consider your own preferences and personality traits, and be willing to work with your spouse to find a solution - it's essential not to consider getting your way as a sign that you're in the right.

-• Create mood boards with your spouse - this is a simple method to receive input from one another.
+• Create mood boards with your spouse, incorporating ideas for wall art and decor.
 Working on a project like this may bring you closer together.

 • Individually make a list of the necessary elements, colors, and accessories you both want in your house.
-The list should also include things like furniture pieces, lighting, and wallpaper choices.
+The list should also include things like furniture pieces such as chaise lounges, dining sets, and lighting options.
 After you have both made your lists, get together and see what is similar.

-• Prioritize what is important to you both.
+• Prioritize what is important to you both, whether it's an elegant chandelier or a modern sofa.
 Refer back to the list and use it to get an overview of the budget.

 • Keep an open mind when it comes to the design of your home.
 The classic Victorian style continues to be in high demand today, and it sells quickly on the market.
 In the event that you like this design, but your spouse doesn't, use the style in one room and see how that feels.

-• Find areas of agreement.
+• Find areas of agreement, such as both loving modern console tables or classic styles.
 Use your list to see which areas you are both in agreement.
 Work out what is essential to you both.

-• If one of you enjoys the outdoors and gardening while the other likes to stay home, watch movies and listen to music.
+• If one of you enjoys the outdoors and gardening while the other likes to stay home, watch movies and listen to music, consider dedicated spaces like a patio with comfortable outdoor furniture.
 It could be what you need to dedicate an area to each of your interests.

 Finding Common Ground